 From there you can spend thousands on putting bright minds to work in some of the top digital agencies, but you'll need the underlying profits to justify the expense of course.

 You don't have to have a design degree to be able to create a great logo (although it would help of course!), but you do need to be aware of some design basics.
 My advice if you don't have a clue is to pay a professional to get this job done for you but if you are on a tight budget then with a bit of thought you can make something that will quickly look the part.

 Do not steal or “borrow” other peoples creations.
 The whole point of creating a logo is for it to be unique and represent your vision of what your company represents.

-Simply ripping off someone else's work is completely lame not to mention unethical.
+Merely ripping off someone else's work is entirely lame not to mention unethical.
 Browse for inspiration but do not copy.

-If you haven't heard of GIMP, then this is a great software graphics tool to use that is Open Source.
+If you haven't heard of GIMP, then this is an excellent software graphics tool to use that is Open Source.

 There are plenty of logo tutorials for GIMP on YouTube.

 Use The Right Contrast

 If you are using a dark background for your website, then use a light coloured logo and vice versa.